-New Hope Financial Fitness - a biblical money management process that helps you establish a balanced budget, a debt-free plan, future savings goals and one-on-one accountability.
+New Hope Financial Fitness

-Contact: Gary Shepherd at 214-384-3600
+A Biblical money management process that helps you establish a balanced budget, a debt-free plan, future savings goals, and one-on-one accountability.
+For more information, visit lakepointe.org/newhope, or contact Gary Shepherd at 214.384.3600.